etlbox/etlbox.website/doks_v1.8/content/blog/leaving-ssis/index.md

 That is a comfortable place until it is not.
 The expensive moment is the one where a platform decision, a hiring constraint, or a cloud migration forces the move, and the only packages you have are designer canvases nobody wants to reopen.

-## Why UI-driven data flows become the thing you will not touch
+## Why UI-driven packages get so hard to change

-SSIS earned its popularity for a reason.
-Control Flow plus Data Flow is a clear mental model.
-The engine streams rows.
-Lookups, Conditional Splits, Merge Joins, and Multicast are the vocabulary a generation of data engineers learned.
+SSIS is popular for good reasons.
+Control Flow and Data Flow are easy to explain, the engine is fast, and Lookup, Conditional Split, Merge Join, and Multicast are still how a lot of people think about ETL.

-The designer is also why those packages rot.

-- A `.dtsx` file is XML plus layout.
-Pull requests show noise, not intent.
-- Copy-paste is the reuse story.
-Script Components sit outside any test runner.
-- Package configurations, expressions, and parameters accumulate until a “small change” means opening the canvas and hoping the metadata still lines up.
-- One extra Lookup no-match path, one extra derived column, and the surface area of the Data Flow jumps.
-People stop changing the package because they can no longer see what it does.

-The irony is familiar: the reason nobody wants to migrate is the same reason the migration gets harder every year.
-The flows are unreadable.
+The designer does not age as well.
+After a few years you have copied Data Flows, Script Components that nobody runs in a test, and a pile of configurations and expressions.
+A `.dtsx` diff is mostly XML and control positions.
+Adding one extra Lookup path means rearranging the canvas and hoping the metadata still matches.
+So the package stays as it is — and that is usually why the migration never starts.

 ## Azure Data Factory is the official successor.
 It is not the better designer.